 After a lot of its and buts, you have finally decided to create a website.
 A personal website for yourself, or that long overdue website for your business.
 You know you have to think about design and should supply well-written texts.
 You’ve already been inquiring about that thing called hosting.
 You may even have called someone that can build your website for you.
 All in all, you’re pretty confident that you can now start a website without any problems.
 But wait.
 Have you thought about this little thing called SEO?

 Create your website with SEO in mind

 A large part of the search engine optimization process starts with focus: what is your website about?
 You have to focus on what we sometimes call ‘top tasks’.
 It’s a term used in mobile UX but it most certainly also goes for that moment when you decide to create a website from scratch.
 What is the purpose of a visitor coming to your website?
-And how can we make the journey of that visitor a pleasant journey?
+And how can we make the journey of that visitor a pleasant user journey?

 When we discuss SEO with people that want to create a website, we focus on two main areas:

-- The technical side of things
+- The technical side of SEO

 - Filling the website with content

 In this post, I’ll highlight a number of important technical issues.
 In a follow-up post, I will go into the content side of things.